ppr350/project-to-do-list/README.md

 1. Tested it on FireFox and Chrome browsers
 2. Instead of calling the 'saveTask' function, I wrote the code inside 'generateTasks' function, to rule out calling 'saveTask' twice when editing task
 3. Used debugger to try to locate the line of code that cause the duplication
+4. Console.log out each step on ocassions that I know will produce the bug to tried catch the bug

+### updates on beta 1.1 (20th February 2024)
+1. Following advice from Jonathan || saltypirate10 on The Odin Project's discord's Javascript-help-1, The project is now more modular.
+    - index.js handles most HTML DOM variable objects on startUp
+    - clickEvents.js listens to inputs and process them accordingly
+    - storage.js handles localStorage
+    - action.js generates, manipulate project and task
+    - memory.js synchronises items between page and localStorage

 ## App Logic